Follow @scope_views

 Many will choose the DZ on the basis of its new and special optics, so I’m going to go into some detail here.
 Skip it if you’re not interested.

-The original FC series (including the FC-100) introduced an unusual lens design called a Steinheil that puts the positive low-dispersion crown (in this case fluorite) element at the back, where most doublet refractors put it at the front in the Fraunhofer design.
-Takahashi originally did this because fluorite is fragile and hygroscopic (it absorbs water and degrades) and they couldn’t protect it with a coating back then, so they put it out of harm’s (and dew’s) way at the back.
+The original FC series (including the FC-100) had a lens design called a Steinheil that puts the positive low-dispersion crown (in this case fluorite) element at the back, where most doublet refractors put it at the front in the Fraunhofer design.
+Takahashi originally did this because fluorite is somewhat fragile and they couldn’t protect it with a coating back then, so they put it out of harm’s way at the back.

-I’ll say again here that I don’t believe the Steinheil design is optically better per se.
-In fact, once Tak’ could coat the fluorite they soon put it back into the ‘normal’ front position for the later FS series.
-Below is a note from the old FS series manual that discusses this.
+I’ll say again here that I don’t believe the Steinheil design is optically better.
+In fact, once Tak’ could coat the fluorite they soon put it back into the ‘normal’ front position for the later FS series, as the old FS series manual explains.

 So you might ask why Tak’ went back to the Steinheil format for the FC-100D, especially since that old FS manual suggests the Steinheil is more costly?
-One possibility remains durability.
-Some Takahashi lenses with ED glass or fluorite at the front have suffered from heavy exposure to dew.
-Four inch refractors typically get used a lot in my experience – in and out every clear night, regularly dewing and fogging.
-So perhaps it’s a wisely rugged approach.
+One possibility remains durability, another pure marketing.

 So, on paper at least, its special flint element gives the FC-100DZ very high performance for a doublet.
-No, it’s not quite as theoretically perfect as the FOA-60, but it avoids the very large air gap between the elements (and so heavy cell sensitive to collimation) used in that scope: the DZ lens (still made by Canon/Optron as always) has a foil spaced air gap and a regular cell with no collimation adjustment.
+No, it’s not quite as theoretically perfect as the FOA-60, but it avoids the very large air gap between the elements (and so heavy cell sensitive to decentring) used in that scope: the DZ lens (still made by Canon/Optron as always) is a simple, rugged air-spaced doublet just like the F7.4 models.
+Needless to say, coating quality on the DZ is of the very highest for maximum transmissivity.

 FC-100DZ objective has premium coatings, reveals knife edge baffles behind.